pyscript/docs/docs/faq.md

 As a result, **the PyScript `pyscript.ffi.to_js` ALWAYS returns a JavaScript object literal by default when converting a Python dictionary** no matter if you're using Pyodide or MicroPython as your interpreter.

+That being said, in MicroPython things work closely to JS users' expectations, memory friendly too, so using the `to_js` is more a cross-interpreter guard than a necessity these days.

 #### Caveat